Kia Wright Kia Wright

 • Frequently eating sugar can trigger reward pathways in the brain, making it habit-forming

-If you’re trying to reduce your sugar intake, start by replacing highly processed options with minimally processed versions like fruit, dark chocolate, yogurt – without limiting portion sizes at first, so you don’t try to change too much at once.
+If you’re trying to reduce your sugar intake, start by replacing highly processed options with minimally processed versions like fruit, dark chocolate, yogurt.
+Don’t worry about limiting portion sizes at first.
 These foods can satisfy cravings with fewer calories and less inflammation.

 Read More